 As the Company deals in diverse foreign currencies, gains or losses on foreign exchange were summarized as a single amount for disclosure.
-For the years ended December 31, 2021 and 2020, the foreign exchange losses, including realized and unrealized, amounted to \$1,263 and \$3,584, respectively.
+For the years ended December 31, 2022 and 2021, the foreign exchange gain and loss, including realized and unrealized, amounted to gain \$8,032 and loss \$1,263, respectively.